Poodle Color Genetics

 ky - allows the A locus to show.

 KbKb - dominant black.
-The dog will be black unless other modifiers are present.
 Whatever patterning is on the A locus will not show.

 KbKbr - dominant black carrying brindle.
 If bred to a dog carrying brindle or ky, it could produce brindle or brindlepoint puppies.
 This gene will usually test as Kbky even though the dog does not carry ky.